HCB Waste Destruction Program

 The storage of HCB waste is licensed under Orica's Environmentally Hazardous Chemicals Act Licence No. 26 (PDF 171.2KB).
 The HCB waste stored at Botany is not flammable or volatile.
 The drums containing HCB waste deteriorate over time and thus require repackaging.

-Orica has exported an initial shipment of 135 tonnes of Hexachlorobenzene (HCB) waste and in early 2017 it was safely and permanently destroyed in Finland at a facility operated by Finnish environmental management company, Fortum Waste Solutions.
+135 tonnes of Hexachlorobenzene (HCB) waste was safely and permanently destroyed in Finland at a facility operated by Finnish environmental management company, Fortum Waste Solutions (previously Ekokem), in early 2017.

-Information about the export of HCB waste is available in the following documents:
+Information about the destruction of HCB waste is available in the following documents:

 HCB Waste Repackaging Plant